Kemberley-Dav/Kemberley-Dav/README.md

 ## 🌱 I’m currently learning
 - Advanced SQL for large-scale analytics
 - GitHub Actions for CI/CD of dashboards
-- Python for data-engineering pipelines
+- Python & R for data-engineering pipelines

 ## 💞️ I’m looking to collaborate on
 - Open-source BI dashboard templates